Frequently Asked Questions

 Therapy while walking outside in Decatur, Georgia park

-As is the case with other extensively trained and highly qualified therapists with many years of experience, I am not on any insurance panels (with the exception of Lyra Health EAP) and most of my clients pay privately for my services.
-For my self-pay clients, this gives you several important advantages including protecting your privacy (your insurance company does not have access to your diagnosis or what was discussed in our sessions) and control of our work together (you and I decide on the length of therapy, what you want to cover in therapy, and the type of treatment you prefer, not the insurance company).
-This provides you with the best experience and services.
+As is the case with other extensively trained and highly qualified therapists with many years of experience, I am not on any health insurance panels (with the exception of Lyra Health EAP) and most of my clients pay privately (also known as self-pay, direct pay, out-of-pocket pay) for my services.

 Forms of payment